architecture-building-systems/CityEnergyAnalyst/docs/how-to-use-github.rst

 Git pull and branching
 ^^^^^^^^^^^^^^^^^^^^^^
+For more detailed information see the `creating a branch guide <https://help.github.com/desktop/guides/contributing-to-projects/creating-a-branch-for-your-work/>`_

 #.
 Open Github Desktop
 #.
 Click pull origin if working on a clean branch (no uncommitted local changes).
-	- git fetch: fetches any commits from the target branch and stores them in your local respository.
+	- git fetch: fetches any commits from the target branch and stores them in your local repository.
 	- git merge: integrates fetched commits into your working branch and files.
 	- git pull: performs a git fetch and git merge.
 Pulling integrates any fetched commits into your current working branch, which can create merge conflicts.
 #.
 If altering an existing branch:
 	- Select current branch and search for the issue number assigned by Zenhub.
     If creating a new branch:
-	- Press Ctrl+Shift+N (or current branch>new branch from the drop down list).
+	- Press Ctrl+Shift+N (or current branch > new branch from the drop down list).
 	- Name the new branch based on the following format ``issue#-issue-name-lower-case-hyphenated`` e.g. ``107-documentation-needs-updating``
 #.
 Click Repository from the drop down menu.
 #.
-Select ``Open in command prompt`` or ``Show in explorer`` depending on preference.
+Select ``Open in command prompt`` OR ``Show in explorer`` OR use your preferred text editor (e.g. Pycharm) depending on preference.
 #.
 Open and perform necessary modifications or additions to scripts or files.
 #.
 Ensure all changes are tested for functionality.
 #.
 Save alterations once completed.